chirag389817/quick-quotes/README.md

-# Authentication System
+# Quick Quotes

-### simple authentication system created using NextJS and MySQL and Tailwind CSS used for styling.
+### simple website created using NextJS, MongoDB, Tailwind CSS.
+Uses On-Demand ISR for home page quotes.

 ### Users can sigup, login, logout and view & edit their profile.
+They can add their quotes and read other quotes.